 Constantly changing, always a risk

 A construction site is a place of constant change.
+The presence of overhead lifting equipment adds to the complexity and risk on construction sites.
 From one month to the next, or even from one hour to the next, tradesmen and contractors come and go, new substances and machinery are introduced, deliveries are made.
 The noise, dust, fumes and bustle can be disorientating, sometimes leading to accidents.

 Construction also has a high rate of workers who are either self-employed or work for small companies.
 This can make risk management more challenging, as small operators may lack access to advice on occupational health, or they may find it hard to invest in equipment and measures to reduce risk.